sedol1339/files/abstracts.md

     - While, in practice, DNNs are non-linear, analysis of the linear case can provide a tractable way to gain insights
     - We study GD convergence for Φ with different properfies and regularization of DNN towards identity
     - We show that GD fails to converge for Φ whose distance from the identity is a larger constant

+Beery, S., Van Horn, G., & Perona, P. (2018).
+Recognition in Terra Incognita.
+Retrieved from https://openaccess.thecvf.com/content_ECCV_2018/html/Beery_Recognition_in_Terra_ECCV_2018_paper.html

+    - Current learning algorithms do not generalize well across datasets.
+For example, cows in common contexts (e.g. Alpine pastures) are detected and classified correctly, while cows in uncommon contexts (beach, waves and boat) are not detected or classified poorly.
+    - We present a dataset designed to measure recognition generalization to novel environments
+    - The dataset contains images from twenty animal camera traps when positions are fixed and capture is triggered automatically
+    - The challenge is to generalize to new locations where no training data is available
+    - We benchmark the current SOTA detection and classification pipelines and find that there is much room for improvement

 Belkin, M., Ma, S., & Mandal, S. (2018).
 To understand deep learning we need to understand kernel learning. arXiv, 1802.01396.
 Retrieved from https://arxiv.org/abs/1802.01396v3